motion/orbit/projects/blog/src/pages/update-one/index.md

 #### Language

 Orbit comes with a [state of the art](https://arxiv.org/pdf/1803.08493.pdf) natural language engine.
-Importantly, it runs quickly on-device and is custom to your knowledge: it's relevancy is powered by the meaning and frequency of words in English \* their frequency in your corpus.
+Importantly, it runs quickly on-device and is custom to your knowledge: it's relevancy is powered by the meaning of words in English and their frequency in your corpus.

 ![Cosal word importance](/cosal.jpg)